Culvert Design Guidelines for Ecological Function

 Retention Sills: Metal or wood plates welded or bolted into a culvert with a height of no more than one half of the embedment depth.
 Retention sills are intended to hold substrate in place in culverts greater than 6% slope.
 Retention sills should not protrude into the flow (USFS 2008).

 Slope ratio: The ratio of the culvert bed slope to the upstream reach or reference reach channel slope.
 The slope of the reference reach should be calculated using the water surface elevations between stable grade control features at the top and bottom of the reach assuming the reach slope is consistent.
-In order to verify grade control features are accurately identified and stable, at least three grade control features should be included along the longitudinal profile.
+To verify grade control features are accurately identified and stable, at least 4 grade control features should be included along the longitudinal profile.
 For stable streams without obvious grade control features use of the average water surface slope is acceptable.
 Unstable streams should not be used for a reference reach.

 Streambanks: The streambanks correspond to the bankfull elevation of a natural channel.
 Streambanks inside a culvert may be simulated with large rock designed to be stable up to the 100-year flood flow.